marcusmarkmus/Greenwaytech-PiHoleClient/Greenwaytech.PiholeApiClient/Greenwaytech.PiholeApiClient/README.md

-wip - A dotnetclient for pihole api base on: https://docs.pi-hole.net/api/
+A dotnetclient for pihole api
+based on:
+https://docs.pi-hole.net/api/

+See examples and more at: https://github.com/marcusmarkmus/Greenwaytech-PiHoleClient?tab=readme-ov-file#greenwaytech-piholeclient